Treatment

 Removal is permanent

-At New Ash Green Dental & Aesthetics, tooth extraction is a procedure to remove damaged, decayed, or problematic teeth.
+Tooth extraction at New Ash Green Dental & Aesthetics in Kent is a procedure to remove damaged, decayed, or problematic teeth.

 Local anaesthesia is administered to numb the area, ensuring a pain-free experience.
 For a simple extraction, specialised tools are used to gently loosen and remove the tooth.
 In cases of impacted or complex extractions, a surgical approach may be needed, involving small incisions and, occasionally, sectioning the tooth for easier removal.
 Stitches are carefully placed to close the socket and promote proper healing.
 The procedure is carefully managed to minimise discomfort, with clear aftercare instructions provided for a smooth recovery.